conestack/node.ext.ldap/README.rst

 - finish pas plugin

+- figure out how and whether to merge attribute access into the basic node

 - plone integration: bda.ploneldap
   - views for LDAPUsersConfig, LDAPGroupsConfig for the plone-control-panel working directly on the ones in bda.pasldap's multiplugin